mozilla/release-services/base/docs/usage/@relengapi/tokenauth.rst

 Tokens can be issued, revoked, looked up by string, and so on using API calls.
 See the API documentation for details.

+API
+---

+.. api:autoendpoint:: tokenauth.*

+    These API calls can be used to manipulate tokens, given sufficient permissions.